top of page

 THE GEORGIA RAIN

 The screen door creaked on its hinges, groaning like an old memory as Anna stepped onto the porch of the house she hadn't seen in nearly twelve years.
-The wind carried the thick, sweet scent of honeysuckle and red clay, and beneath her feet, the boards still flexed in the same spots they had when she was seventeen.
+The wind carried the thick, sweet scent of a light rain on wet red clay and beneath her feet, the boards still flexed in the same spots they had when she was seventeen.

 It was the same porch where they'd kissed for the first time.
-The same porch where she’d told him goodbye.
+The same porch where she had told him goodbye.

 She drew her sweater tighter across her shoulders as the rain started again—soft at first, then steady, soaking into the cracked driveway and the worn wooden steps.
 Her rental car sat behind her, streaked with the rust-colored dust of backroads that once knew every inch of her teenage life.
 Jasper County clay—it never really let go of anything.